lins0409/lin-app1-imp1/README.md

 * To filter the items: click on the combobox in the upper right corner.
    * Click "All" to display all of the todo list items.
    * Click "Complete" to display completed todo list items only.
-   * Click "Incompelte" to display incomplete todo list items only.
+   * Click "Incomplete" to display incomplete todo list items only.